LeviHassel/.net-flicks/README.md

 ## Getting Started
 1. Download and install all of the requirements listed above.
 2. Download this repository.
-3. In Visual Studio, open Package Manager Console, switch the Default Project to CoreTemplate.Accessors and type the command `update-database` into the window.
-This should create the application's database, called CoreTemplateDb.
+3. Open the solution in Visual Studio and run the Web project.
+This will create and seed the application's database, called CoreTemplateDb.

 ## Tips